 Lion’s Head is one of the most popular places to trek in Cape Town, taking around an hour to walk to the peak of this sandstone-capped hill.
 Once at the top however, the views of the city are spectacular, especially in the evening as the landscape of city lights dominated the horizon.
 Watching the sun go down at Lion’s Head is a free attraction like no other, and because so many people head here as the full moon rises, you’ll be able to experience South African culture at it’s finest.

 The table mountain is not on the only sole attraction worth exploring in its area, the Cecilia Forest on its eastern lower slopes is a must see.

 Life is a Beach

 Without doubt, the best attraction in Cape Town are the beautiful beaches, and they’re completely free to come and go as you please.
 There are some hotels and resorts that have their own private beaches, however they’re actually no more special than the long stretches of golden coastline.
 Furthermore, there are loads of activities to do at the beach too, from water sports catching up on your tan.
-A wonderful array of bars and clubs look over the beaches too, meaning you can enjoy a cocktail or two as you gaze out onto the ocean, or simply lay back and listen to the music!
+A wonderful array of shops, bars and clubs look over the beaches too, meaning you can enjoy a cocktail or two as you gaze out onto the ocean, or simply lay back and listen to the music!

 Wine, Wine and More Wine